meashiri/ctf-writeups/gh-pages/content/posts/202306-DanteCTF/index.md

 #### Hanging Nose
 `Divine Comedy-themed Christmas tree baubles: that's the future of the ornaments business, I'm telling you!`

+We are given an STL file of a christmas tree ornament.
+Examining the inside of the object reveals the flag.

 ![](dante_ornament.png)

 #### DIY Enc